 The courthouse continued to be used into the 1980s, when it also served as a public library and a credit union office.
 The ground floor of the building was used as a shambles until 1856 when was taken over as Sharpe’s Grocers.
 In 1921 it became a hardware store run by the McAlisters, and then became the office for the Urban Council in 1929.
 In the 1970s, the ground floor was used as a folk museum before Ballycastle Museum was formally opened in July 1987.

-In 2023, Causeway Coast and Glens Borough Council was awarded Development Phase funding from the National Lottery heritage Fund to embark on a programme to restore, extend and refurbish the Ballycastle Museum.
+In 2023, Causeway Coast and Glens Borough Council was awarded Development Phase funding from The National Lottery heritage Fund to embark on a programme to restore, extend and refurbish the Ballycastle Museum.
 We anticipate the Lottery-funded programme of works will be completed in 2027, greatly improving this unique asset to the town.
 Accompanying the capital works, Ballycastle Museum will be working with schools, community groups, and the Friends of Ballycastle Museum volunteer organisation to make out heritage more accessible to all.

 The links below will guide you through our activities as the project progresses.